← All Articles

 Essential AI Keynote Follow-Up Materials:

 The most effective resource packages include vendor-neutral information.
-Attendees at CES 2024 rated resource lists 73% more valuable when they included multiple vendor options rather than promoting specific partnerships.
+In our experience, attendees consistently rate resource lists as more valuable when they include multiple vendor options rather than promoting specific partnerships.
+Objectivity builds trust and demonstrates that your organization prioritizes genuine education over commercial relationships.

-Crimson Speakers has noticed that AI keynote speakers who provide comprehensive follow-up materials receive 89% more rebooking requests than those who simply deliver their presentation and leave.
+AI keynote speakers who provide comprehensive follow-up materials tend to receive significantly more rebooking requests than those who simply deliver their presentation and leave.
+This pattern suggests that speakers recognize the value of ongoing engagement, and event planners should factor follow-up support into their speaker selection criteria.

 Building Long-Term Learning Pathways